rydmike/rydmike.github.io/blog_flutter_linting.md

 ### Lints
 The first one is called [lints](https://pub.dev/packages/lints).
 It was launched as version 1.0.0 on May 12, 2021.
-This package contains the official recommended selection of lint rules for Dart projects.
+This package contains the new official recommended selection of lint rules for Dart projects.

 It comes in two flavors, the absolute minimum lints, called **Core lints**, and a broader set called **Recommended lints**.
 The recommended set also includes the core lints.